10DLC outbound SMS registration tips

 Tips for registering your brand

-The brand details you enter, such as your company name, must match the information tied to your EIN and what the IRS has on file for your business.
+The brand details you enter, such as your company name, must match the information tied to your EIN and reflect what the IRS has on file for your business.

 Tips for registering message content